Online records search

 Search our free online database of King County's Official Records

 Please note the Records Search application performs searches by name, parcel, and recording number, also known as instrument number.
 It does not search by property address.

 - Click the green "Begin Search" button.
 You must accept the disclaimer on the following page to proceed to the index.

 - Click the appropriate database of your choice.

 - To view an image of the document from your query results, the document image icon must appear in the far right column.
-Click the icon, choose if you prefer to download document as a PDF or TIFF, then click on the hyperlinked "view image."
-To view the PDF/TIFF image, you will need to have installed the compatible readers.
-If there is no option to download, the following will read as "Not scanned or not available online."
+Click the icon, choose if you prefer to download document as a PDF or TIFF, then click "View Image."
+To view the PDF/TIFF image, you will need compatible readers installed.
+If there is no option to download, it will read "Not scanned or not available online."

 Standard Forms and Documents